Monessem/Firefox.MarketplaceShortcut/README.markdown

-This application just adds a shortcut to the Firefox Marketplace.
+This application just adds a shortcut to the Firefox Marketplace in Firefox directly.
 To compile, use Mozilla Add-ons SDK